-With the arrival of a release candidate of Redis 6 come a few new features for better security and compliance.
+With the arrival of Redis 6 come a few new features for better security and compliance.
 The easiest one to explain is probably support for SSL, which enables secure communication between your application servers and Redis.
 But the most notable new feature is Access Control Lists (ACLs).

 With ACLs you can create multiple users and specify login passwords, and the keys and commands they are allowed to use for each.
 This makes it trivial to implement security and safety features such as:

 - Preventing libraries from calling KEYS on a production server